 But if you’re not naturally artistic – you may become hesitant at this point and fallback on your initial belief that illustrating your faith is only for artists.
 Remember what I said in last week’s post?

 Bible art or illustrating your faith is not about the pictures.
 It’s about time spent in worship - reading, studying and seeking to understand God’s word.
-You can read more about that here.
+You can read more about that what I learnt about Bible journaling.

 7. Design – In a lot of ways this is the key element.
 This is what makes the bible journal page amazing as it has to do with how the elements above are arranged to make them appealing to the eye.